bakpakin/Fennel/tutorial.md

 The `assert` function takes a value and an error message; it calls `error` if the value is `nil` and returns it otherwise.
-This can be used to turn failures into errors:
+This can be used to turn multiple-value failures into errors (kind of the inverse of `pcall` which turns `error`s into multiple-value failures):

 ```lisp
 (let [f (assert (io.open filename))